AjCodes/Portfolio-Website/README.md

 - 🎨 **Colors & Theme**: Edit Tailwind configuration in `tailwind.config.js`
 - ✨ **Custom Styles**: Add global styles in `src/index.css`
 - 🎬 **Animations**: Adjust Framer Motion parameters in component files

+### 🎵 Spotify Widget Setup

+1. Duplicate `.env.example` → `.env`.
+2. Set `VITE_SPOTIFY_TRACK_URL` to any Spotify track link (Share → Copy Song Link).
+3. (Optional) Set `VITE_SPOTIFY_PROXY_URL` if you deploy the proxy to a different domain.
+When hosting on Vercel, the bundled `api/spotify/track` function works automatically.
+4. The development server already exposes `/api/spotify/track`, powered by `server/spotifyProxy.js`, so no extra tooling is required locally.

+> The proxy fetches official artwork, artist data, and the MP3 preview directly from Spotify’s metadata, so your widget always reflects the real track.

 ## 🎮 Easter Eggs